My child has gone vegetarian or vegan… what should I cook?

 Supper Strategies

 This is your chance to try new foods, tastes and recipes.
-I usually put a new salad, dip or dish on the table for our kids to try alongside their known favourites and encourage them to try something new every day.
+I usually put a new salad, dip, or dish on the table for our kids to try alongside their known favourites, encouraging them to try something new every day.
 Popular kids’ supper ideas include:

 - Stuffed baked sweet potato